 - Digitise what's left.
 Scan paper documents you want to save, and look into tech solutions that let you create, track, and manage information sans paper.

 You don't have to go 100% paperless to see the benefits, but helping your office staff dig out from underneath those piles of paper will let them spend their time helping customers instead of looking for lost documents.

 You've smoothed out the first part of the customer journey and created a positive experience that your customers will remember (and share with others they know).

-If you prefer to read offline or want to share this info with your staff, download our full guide, How to Create the Perfect Customer Experience—From First Call to Final Invoice (And Beyond), by clicking the banner below.
-You'll get everything you read here, plus the solutions to the rest of the customer experience problems we discuss in this four-part series.
+If you prefer to read offline or want to share this info with your staff, download our full guide by clicking the link: How to Create the Perfect Customer Experience.
+You'll see solutions to the rest of the customer experience problems we discuss in this four-part series.